DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data.
       - They include ✏️IT Staff in an information technology (IT) department who are delegated responsibility for day-to-day tasks.
       - Custodians are trusted to ensure the day-to-day security of the data and should do so by ensuring that the baseline is met and maintained.
+      -  The custodian has the responsibility of protecting the data they have in their possession.
+That includes following the corporate policies, procedures, standards, and so on.
+They ⛔do not determine the access levels
       - Custodians are tasked with the day-to-day monitoring of the integrity and security of data.
       - He/She is responsible for the technical environment, including things like database structures, performing data backup and the technical implementations of data policies.
       - Controls are scoped and tailored, applied and enforced by Custodians.